athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Monster Core/Empyreal Dragon (Adult, Spellcaster).md

     desc: "`pf2:2` (concentrate,divine) The dragon chooses one effect to impose on creatures in their inspiring presence aura.\n\nThe dragon can't use Halo Pulse again for 1d4 rounds.\n\n*   **Repulsion** Each creature must succeed at a DC 34 Fortitude check save or be pushed until it's no longer in the aura.\n*   **Restoration** (healing, vitality) Each creature recovers 7d8 Hit Points."

   - name: "Spirit Breath"
-    desc: "`pf2:2` (divine,holy,spirit) The dragon unleashes a blast of holy fire that deals 12d8 spirit damage in a 50-foot cone (DC 34 Reflex check save).\n\nThe dragon can't use Spirit Breath again for 1d4 rounds."
+    desc: "`pf2:2` (divine,holy,spirit) The dragon unleashes a blast of holy fire that deals 12d8 spirit damage in a @Template[cone|distance:50] (DC 34 Reflex check save).\n\nThe dragon can't use Spirit Breath again for 1d4 rounds."

 ```